Why Is My Pond Green?

+Why is my pond green?
+Is it because of algae?
 Algae is a microscopic plant that forms naturally in water.
-It will form in swimming pools, garden fish ponds, and even in dog's bowls that are filled with water and left in a warm place.
+It will form in swimming pools, garden fish ponds, and even in dog’s bowls that are filled with water and left in a warm place.

 But while it quickly becomes a problem in swimming pools, and should undoubtedly be scrubbed from the surface of animal bowls, it is not necessarily a problem if algae forms and flourishes in koi and goldfish ponds.

 The real problem with algae in a fish pond is that the owner can’t see the fish even if they are gold or multi-coloured koi.

 There are various different types of algae, but what they all have in common is that they make the water cloudy and they grow incredibly quickly.